Winding between Taihape on State Highway 1, and Fernhill in Hawke’s Bay, Gentle Annie is a challenging but rewarding ride across remote hill country.

 The ‘Gentle Annie’ road takes its name from the steep descent into the Tarauarau Valley and the Kaweka Forest.
 Soon after crossing the Ngaruroro River (76km from Taihape) you will reach the Department of Conservation Kuripapango Campground.
 This is a scenic area with toilets, but no other facilities.

-From the Fernbird bush reserve at Willowford (35km before Fernhill), you will enjoy a long ridge-line descent towards the coast, where the distinctive landmarks of Cape Kidnappers and Te Mata peak will come into view.
+Just past Willowford Cottage, at the Waiwhare junction (35km before Fernhill), there is a Historic Homestead 1km along Glenrose Rd and a Farmstay and campsite 8km along River Road.
+Continue along Taihape-Napier Road and you will enjoy a long ridge-line descent towards the coast, where the distinctive landmarks of Cape Kidnappers and Te Mata peak will come into view.

 At Fernhill, the Taihape–Napier Road ends at State Highway 50.
 Take care turning right here and ride 1km to cross the Ngaruroro River bridge and connect directly with the Hawke’s Bay Trails.
 From here you can follow the trail riding along stop banks to either Hastings or Napier.